Cley next the Sea

 Norfolk Coastal Path

 Standing on the edge of the village and the marshes are Cley’s other well-known landmark, an 18th-century windmill.
 It fell into disrepair in the early 20th Century but today it is open to the public with an excellent restaurant and shop.
-The windmill has incredible views across the marshland, so is well worth a visit.

 Next to the village green stands the imposing 13th century St. Margaret’s church, which is almost too grand to be a village church.
 Along the narrow village streets are some interesting shops including a smokehouse, bookshop, deli, tea shop and a country pub.
 You will also find a hand-thrown stoneware pottery shop called Made In Cley, where local potters make their wares on site.